On this page:

 Can I get an extension for the first or final version of my thesis?

 Some students, for severe personal or family reasons, need more time to finish the first version and can then (in coordination with the supervisor) ask the academic advisers to allow an extension for the first submission deadline.
 A granted extension will then be forwarded to the education office and the later deadline is noted.
 Notify your supervisor.

-Students who write an empirical or marble bachelor thesis and are delayed due to external causes, an extension of the deadline is possible, but you will need formal approval of the board of examiners.
+Students who write an empirical or marble bachelor thesis and are delayed due to external causes, an extension of the deadline in April is possible, but you will need formal approval of the board of examiners.
 In that case you and your supervisor have to request and motivate the extension.
 For more information about handing in your request to the Board of Examiners, see: Board of Examiners > Request.